Srujanrana07/FakeIFi_Deepfake_voice_Detection_pipeline/README.md

 ## ✅ Final Note

-This repository represents a **full-stack, research-driven deepfake voice detection system**, built to demonstrate not just modeling skill—but **end-to-end ML system design**.
+This repository represents a **full-stack, research-driven deepfake voice detection system**, built to demonstrate not just modeling skill but **end-to-end ML system design**.

 ---